dotnet/docs-aspire/docs/fundamentals/app-host-overview.md

 - **App model**: A collection of resources that make up your distributed application (<xref:Aspire.Hosting.DistributedApplication>).
 For a more formal definition, see [Define the app model](#define-the-app-model).
 - **App host/Orchestrator project**: The .NET project that orchestrates the _app model_, named with the _*.AppHost_ suffix (by convention).
 - **Resource**: A [resource](#built-in-resource-types) represents a part of an application whether it be a .NET project, container, or executable, or some other resource like a database, cache, or cloud service (such as a storage service).
+- **Integration**: An integration is a NuGet package for either the _app host_ that models a _resource_ or a package that configures a client for use in a consuming app.
 - **Reference**: A reference defines a connection between resources, expressed as a dependency using the `WithReference` API.
 For more information, see [Reference resources](#reference-resources).

 > [!NOTE]